TimSusa/midi-bricks/README.md

 https://midi-bricks.timsusa.now.sh

 ## More Help
-More help can be found in echt sub project folder´s README.md, which you can find under packages/.
+More help can be found in each sub project folder´s README.md, which you can find under packages/.
 In order to get information about building an executable for your OS please be refered to the midi-bricks-electron folder.